crossroad0201/flyway-awslambda/README.md

 # Run

-Put Flyway SQL file to S3 bucket.
+Put Flyway SQL file into S3 resource folder.

 Invoke flyway-lambda automatically by S3 event.

-Check CloudWatch log for result.
+Check `migration-result.json` in S3 resource folder for result, and CloudWatch log for more detail.